bocchino/AppleCore/README.txt

 enough worked examples.
 Unfortunately there's no tutorial documentation yet.
-However, after browsing the spec to get the general idea of what's going on, you should be able to read the examples in
+However, after browsing the spec to get the general idea of what's going on, you should be able to read the examples in ${APPLECORE}/Examples to get a better idea of how to write programs in AppleCore.

-     ${APPLECORE}/Examples
-     ${APPLECORE}/Lib
-     ${APPLECORE}/Test/Good

-to get a better idea of how to write programs in AppleCore.
-More and larger examples will be forthcoming.

 7. COMPILING APPLECORE PROGRAMS